U5ern1me/FedexCargoOptimisation/src/strategies/hexaly_strategy/README.md

 # Mixed Integer Linear Programming (MILP) Using Hexaly Optimizer

-We have approached the 3D Bin Packing Problem by formulating it as a Mixed Integer Linear Programming (MILP) problem.
+We have approached the Problem by formulating it as a Mixed Integer Linear Programming (MILP) problem and using Hexaly Optimizer as a solver.
 The constraints are designed to ensure that each package is uniquely assigned to a container, no packages overlap in any dimension, and all packages fit within the boundaries and weight limits of their assigned containers.
 Orientation constraints enforce valid placement and alignment of packages within the containers, while additional constraints manage relative positioning of the packages.
 A Buffer ULD, large enough is added in which all the packages that don't fit into the main ULDs are allocated.
 The objective function minimizes the total cost by reducing delay costs for packages not assigned to main ULDs and minimizing the spread of priority packages across multiple containers.

+The main class used for this strategy can be found in `hexaly_strategy.py`.
+Utility functions used within the strategy have been created in `hexaly_utils.py`.

 ## How to Run

-To run the Hexaly Optimizer and solve the 3D Bin Packing Problem, follow the steps below:
-### Step 1:
-Uncomment the hexaly strategy in `src/strategies/__init__.py`
-### Step 2:
+The strategy can be run in two ways:
 ### Method 1: Modify the Configuration

-Ensure that the `main.config` file is correctly set up by changing the `default_strategy` to `hexaly`.
-This will configure the optimizer to use the Hexaly approach.
+Modify `main.config` file by changing the value `default_strategy` to `hexaly`.
+This will configure the optimizer to use the Hexaly Strategy.

 ### Method 2: Using the command line